indiaINTRV

 Anchorage Wait Time

-1-2 hours under normal operating conditions
+1-2 hours under normal weather conditions

 Average waiting at anchorage